yinjingjing123/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Indicate how to align the detail view icon input. `'left'`, `'right'` can be used.
+  Indicate how to align the detail view icon. `'left'`, `'right'` can be used.

 - **Default:** `'left'`